Maternal-Fetal Medicine Fellows

 2019

 Dr. Badreldin joined Northwestern University Feinberg School of Medicine in July of 2016 after she completed her residency at Duke University in Durham, North Carolina.
 Her special interests are in clinical obstetrics and preterm labor, and her research and thesis during fellowship was focused on Postpartum opiod prescribing practices and patient utilization.
-Dr. Badreldin completed her fellowship in July of 2019 and has joined the Maternal-Fetal Medicine faculty at Northwestern Medicine in Chicago, Illinois.
+Upon completing her fellowship in July of 2019, she joined Northwestern as a faculty physician until early 2024.
+She is currently an Assistant Professor on the Maternal-Fetal Medicine faculty at Baylor's College of Medicine and Texas Children's in Houston, TX.

 Ann Melissa Dude, MD, Ph.D